tomwhartung/five_factor_model/results/tomh/truity.md

 They want me to "Unlock Your Full Report," but I am going to pass on that because it sounds like they want $$$.

+Resolution appears to be 2%.
+That is, I picked the middle answer for all questions but 5, for which I picked just slightly agree or disagree.
+The results came out to be either 48% or 52%.